thomazbastiaanssen/Tjazi/README.md

 Techniques like 16S sequencing and shotgun metagenomics sequencing are most commonly used to answer the first question.
 The second question can be a bit more tricky - often we’ll need functional inference software to address them.
-For 16S sequencing, algorithms like PICRUSt2 and Piphillin can be used to infer function.
-For shotgun metagenomics, HUMANn3 in the bioBakery suite can be used.
+For 16S sequencing, algorithms like `PICRUSt2` and `Piphillin` can be used to infer function.
+For shotgun metagenomics, `HUMANn3` in the bioBakery suite or `woltka` can be used.
 All of these algorithms can produce functional count data in terms of KEGG Orthologues (KOs).
 These tables can be directly plugged in to `anansi`.